 Another recent request which was passed by the committee, was a polytunnel for the preparatory department outdoor garden area, used for planting vegetables and herbs, which will benefit all pupils from Primary 1 to Primary 7.
 There has been a recent surge in interest for the gardening club run by the school which allows the children the opportunity to learn more about planting and growing their own food.
 We also purchased a SMART whiteboard for one of the classrooms in the preparatory department.

 PTA funds are generally not spent on improving the fabric of the school building as this is the responsibility of the school Governing Body.
 Our Constitution commits the PTA to spending money on events or items that will benefit the children directly.

 There are lots of ways you can help and support your child through the PTA.

-Contact us with a message on our own Facebook page or e-mail directly to [email protected]
+Contact us with a message on our Facebook page or Twitter account.
+Alternatively, you can e-mail enquiries directly to [email protected].

 The PTA Social Media Policy can be found here